clayrisser/react-ast/README.md

 [![GitHub stars](https://img.shields.io/github/stars/codejamninja/react-ast.svg?style=social&label=Stars)](https://github.com/codejamninja/react-ast)

-> render abstract syntax trees with react
+> render abstract syntax trees using react

 Please ★ this repo if you found it useful ★ ★ ★

+Abstract syntax trees are difficult to work with by nature.
+This is a react renderer that makes interacting with abstract syntax trees and rendering code a breeze.

+React AST is the ultimate meta programming tool that uses react to render abstract syntax trees.
+It can be used to build powerful unopinionated code generators and babel plugins that are easy to read and can scale without creating a rats nest of unreadable code.

 ## Features

-- works with babel
+- works with babel ast
 - supports typescript

 ## Installation